claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 ![[Pasted image 20241003174240.png]]
 - **Amazon CodeWhisper**: is a realt-time AI coding companion.
 Genaretes suggested code while you're writing code.
 ![[Pasted image 20241003174535.png]]
+## AWS CodeDeploy
+ CodeDeploy is a deployment service that automates application deployments to Amazon EC2 instances, works with On-Premises Servers • Hybrid service
+## AWS CodeCommit
+ is a version control service hosted by Amazon Web Services that you can use to privately store and manage assets.
+Non più supportato
+## AWS CodeBuild
+ AWS CodeBuild is a fully managed build service in the cloud.
+CodeBuild compiles your source code, runs unit tests, and produces artifacts that are ready to deploy.
+Pay-as-you-go
+## AWS CodePipeline
+ Orchestrate the different steps to have the code automatically pushed to production, Code => Build => Test => Provision => Deploy, Basis for CICD (Continuous Integration & Continuous Delivery)
+## AWS CodeArtifact
+ AWS CodeArtifact is a secure, highly scalable, managed artifact repository service that helps organizations to store and share software packages for application development.
+Dependencies management
+## AWS CodeStar
+ (non più supportato).
+Unified UI to easily manage software development activities in one place
+## AWS Cloud9
+ AWS Cloud9 is an integrated development environment, or _IDE_.
 # Database
 ## RDS
 It’s a managed DB service for DB use SQL as a query language.
 It allows you to create databases in the cloud that are managed by AWS. (puoi decidere di usa un db relazionale anche senza rds sulle ec2 ma te lo devi gestire tu).